 - More details.
 For details about other aspects of phentermine, refer to this article.

-- Information on weight loss.
-For more information on weight loss, see our list of related articles.
+- Information on weight management and weight loss.
+For more information on weight management and weight loss, see our list of related articles.